benbotto/ProcessManipulator/README.md

 For example, threads should not be created in `DllMain`, nor should functions form `user32` be called.
 Yet, most DLL injectors provide examples that immediately spawn a thread or create a MessageBox.
-This is unsafe, and can lead to difficult-to-diagnose errors.  `ProcessManipulator` handles this by allowing the user to export functions in their DLL, and then call those function after the DLL has been loaded.
+This is unsafe, and can lead to difficult-to-diagnose errors.  `ProcessManipulator` handles this by allowing the user to export functions in their DLL, and then call those functions after the DLL has been loaded.
 This can be used for setup and teardown operations, allowing the user to safely create threads, load additional libraries, and call managed functions.
-Likewise, most other DLL injectors ignore the return value of `LoadLibrary`, and this makes it hard to "uninject" DLLs because the `HANDLE` to the DLL module is needed.  `ProcessManipulator` makes freeing DLLs trivial.
+Likewise, most other DLL injectors ignore the return value of `LoadLibrary`, and this makes it hard to "uninject" DLLs because the handle to the DLL module (`HMODULE`) is needed.  `ProcessManipulator` makes freeing DLLs trivial.

 Documentation is light, but the code is thoroughly commented and a series of examples are included to help developers get up and running quickly.
 The examples should be compiled in Visual Studio 2015.
 The AssaultCube